Deng Laka

-Deng Laka (D. 1907) was a Gaawar Nuer people's prophet of the divinity DIU.
+Deng Laka (died 1907) was a Gaawar Nuer people's prophet of the divinity DIU.
 He led the Nuer in the battle called Mut Roal (Raid on Arabs) against the Twic Dinka and their Arab allies in which the Nuer emerged victorious.
 He also led the force that overthrew Nuaar Mer in 1879, the merchant's ally among Gaawar.

 Deng Laka brokered a peace deal that ended a feud between Radh and Bar, two of the primary sections of Gaawar Nuer.

 Personal life

 Deng Laka was born to a Dinka refugee family living among the Gaawar Nuer along the Zeraf Valley in what is now part of Jonglei state, South Sudan, in the mid-nineteenth century.
 His mother and sisters were captured and sold into slavery by Nuaar Mer, a powerful man from the Radh clan of Gaawar, who was a contact point for the Arab merchants from the Ottoman Empire.